10 Key Qualities That Make a Good Real Estate Agent

 7. Reputable

-An excellent reputation is a sought-after characteristic in the real estate industry.
+An excellent reputation is a sought-after characteristic of a real estate professional.

 Why?